forsythfuture/nc-palma-shiny/README.md

 We also adjuted post-tax household incomes based on household size.
 For the adjustments, we used the US Census's [equivalency scale](https://www.census.gov/topics/income-poverty/income-inequality/about/metrics/equivalence.html).

-This repo contains all the files necessary to run the R shiny app located at: https://forsythfutures.shinyapps.io/nc_palma_ratio/.
+This repo contains all the files necessary to run the R shiny app located at: https://shanejorr.shinyapps.io/nc-palma-shiny/.
 The `app.R` file is the only file the needs to be ran.

-This repo does not contain the scripts used to calculate Palma ratios from household incomes.
-These scripts are in a different [GitHub repo](https://github.com/forsythfuture/palma-ratio).